China Trends

 Guests:

-Executive Director and Board Member of the German Chamber of Commerce in China·East China
+Maximilian Butek, Executive Director and Board Member of the German Chamber of Commerce in China·East China

 Titus von dem Bongart, Partner with EY